What Our Clients Are Saying*

 Liability for Slip and Fall Lawsuits in Westchester, NY

 In order to win in a slip and fall lawsuit in Westchester, you will have to show that the defendant owed you a duty of care that they failed to meet.
-When you are on someone else’s property, you are owed a duty of care.
-A duty of care is someone’s legal obligation to make best efforts to keep the property guest out of danger.
+A duty of care is someone’s legal obligation to make the best efforts to keep the property guest out of danger.

 There are two critical questions in any slip and fall case: